Espionage fuels China's fast-paced military buildup: Pentagon

 Helvey welcomed Chinese moves toward greater openness but said there were still many unanswered questions and warned of the "potential implications and consequences of that lack of transparency on the security calculations of others in the region."

-The annual China report, which Congress began requesting in 2000, comes amid ongoing tensions in the region due to China's military assertiveness and expansive claims of sovereignty over disputed islands and shoals.
-Beijing has ongoing territorial disputes with the Philippines, Japan and other neighbors.
+The annual China report, which Congress began requesting in 2000, comes amid tensions in the region due to China's military assertiveness and expansive claims of sovereignty over disputed islands and shoals.

-Beijing's publicly announced defense spending has grown at an inflation-adjusted pace of nearly 10 percent annually over the past decade, but Helvey said China's actual outlays were thought to be higher.
+Beijing's publicly announced defense spending has grown at an inflation-adjusted pace of nearly 10 percent annually over the past decade, but Helvey acknowledged that China's actual outlays could be much higher.

 China announced a 10.7 percent increase in military spending to $114 billion in March, the Pentagon report said.
-Publicly announced defense spending for 2012 was $106 billion, but actual pending for 2012 could range between $135 billion and $215 billion, it said.
+It said publicly announced defense spending for 2012 was $106 billion, but actual pending for 2012 could range between $135 billion and $215 billion.
 U.S. defense spending is more than double that, at more than $500 billion.

 The report highlighted China's continuing efforts to gain access to sophisticated military technology to fuel its modernization program.
 It cited a laundry list of methods, including "state-sponsored industrial and technical espionage to increase the level of technologies and expertise available to support military research, development and acquisition."